XB-bit/EventDrivenCloud_Library_App/README.md

-### This is a data driven application, all the requirements are [here](https://github.com/xhefribala/EventDrivenCloud_Library_App/blob/master/Requirements.pdf)
+### This is a event driven application, you can find all the requirements [here](https://github.com/xhefribala/EventDrivenCloud_Library_App/blob/master/Requirements.pdf)